pangloss/pacer/pages/routes/routes_traversals.md

 - `loop { |route| arbitrary_steps(route) }.while { |element, depth| }`
 - `loop { |route| arbitrary_steps(route) }.while { |element, depth, path| }`
   - _Note:_ Keeping track of paths requires more memory.
-If you do not use `path` in the while-block, you should follow the first pattern.
+If you do not use `path` in the while-block, you should follow the first usage pattern.

 Notice that: